 As indicated in Analytic Note 1, a strong public value proposition has to be begin with a clear statement of the valuable social change one seeks to produce for the benefit of society – whether that society is a small, local community, or a group of individuals with common purposes trying to find their place in the wider society, or in the society as a whole.
 This sounds much easier than it is.

-Howard Raiffa, the great decision theorist, had a particular way of approaching the difficult problem of defining the values, goals and objectives that were to be pursued in either a individual or collective effort.
+Howard Raiffa, the great decision theorist, had a particular way of approaching the difficult problem of defining the values, goals and objectives that were to be pursued in either an individual or collective effort.
 He advised individuals to create what he called an “attribute hierarchy.”
-The first step was simply to write down anything that seemed to be important to consider when considering a particular problem, or an action designed to deal with the problem.
+The first step was simply to write down anything that seemed to be important when considering a particular problem, or an action designed to deal with the problem.
 By using the very neutral term “attribute” (rather than the more powerful ideas of values, goals and objectives), he invited one to be very open in describing things that might matter, or might deflect a choice from one path of action to another.

 Generating the list is just the start, however.
 Once one has the list, one has to begin working over the items one has listed.
 There are two questions.
 First, is the particular item on the list I am now considering a value I am trying to advance or defend and that I would use in evaluating the results of the action I imagine taking, or is it a means to the end, or some kind of indicator or correlate of the real value I am after?
 The goal here is to be sure that the list represents effects that are valued intrinsically for themselves, not as an element of a larger value, or a means to achieve a desired value.